walmartlabs/concord-website/docs/plugins/confluence.md

 - `pageComment` - string, Required - comments added to an existing page.

 <a name="uploadAttachment"/>

 ## Upload an Attachment

-The CONFLUENCE task can be used to upload an attachment to a specific page and add a comment with the `uploadAttachment` action.
+The `uploadAttachment` action can be used to upload an attachment to a specific page.

 ```yaml
 - task: confluence